 Teen driver safety smartphone apps

 The Life360 app, for both Android and iOS, is designed to keep families connected – no more wondering if Billy arrived home safe or if Sarah ever reached her friend’s house.
 The app provides a driver safety mode that will track locations and monitor speed, sending out text message alerts for hard braking, rapid acceleration, and even crashes.
 There’s also 24/7 driver care support.
 Other apps, like AT&T’s DriveMode works to prevent distractions from silencing notifications as soon as it detects that an individual is driving.
-Apple has also gone in this direction and plans to release a built-in update for iOS that can detect when you’re in the car and silence notifications from apps and texts.
+Apple has also gone in this direction and recently released a built-in update for iOS that can detect when you’re in the car and silence notifications from apps and texts.
 The list of safe driving phone applications can go on, and while some programs like EverDrive are more passive and monitoring than others, it’s still better to have some form of a “don’t text and drive” reminder than none at all.

 Get the most out of your next trip with the gadgets and apps inside this FREE guide.Download Now!